Bot Sessions (DelegationHub)

 These entities power:

-- Security → Bot access (sessions list + activity feed + one-click revoke)
+- Advanced → Bot access (sessions list + activity feed + single-call revoke)

 - Radar Inbox alerts (bot session used, session granted/updated/revoked, recipients changed mid-reign)